Welcome to OPERATION CLOTHES MOTH

 We're giving away free clothes moth traps at our manned sites this spring for you to take home, and see what's lurking in your house.
 Discover more about the problems clothes moths pose, and find out how you can get involved below.

 It can be an uphill battle protecting our historic artefacts from clothes moths.
 Our properties are crammed with edible contents, and are full of nooks and crannies for moths to hide in.
 Brodsworth Hall, which we've conserved 'as found', came to us in a state of disrepair.
 It's an example of what happens when clothes moths and other pests get out of control.

 Over the past ten years, we've been monitoring clothes moths in 42 properties using over 3,000 sticky traps.
 Their numbers are rising - both at our sites and (we suspect) in domestic homes.
 At English Heritage, we are on top of the situation, but we can't afford to get complacent.
 Now we are launching a long-term research project, and we need your help to better understand how clothes moths spread.

 the MISSION: trap and map

 To help support our research, we're asking you to collect a free clothes moth trap and put it up at home.
 The traps are non-toxic, but work by attracting male webbing cothes moths to a glue impregnated with the female sex pheremone.

-Write the date on the trap, then pop them in your living room or bedroom, on a fireplace surround, shelf or on top of a wardrobe.
+Write the date on the trap, then pop them in your living room or bedroom, on a fireplace surround, shelf or on top of a wardrobe (be sure not to use these traps in areas with bats, like attics).
 After at least one month, but ideally three, take a look at the trap and see what you've caught.
 Then use our record page to tell us about your findings.What to do next

 Places where you can pick up a moth trap